-Our dollar-based net retention rate was above 120% as of April 30, 2023.
+Our dollar-based net retention rate was effectively at our benchmark as of July 31, 2023.
 Our dollar-based net retention rate can fluctuate from period to period due to large customer contracts in a given period, which may reduce our dollar-based net retention rate in subsequent periods if the customer makes a larger upfront purchase and does not continue to increase purchases.